 Why not wait until we raise?

-That is exactly when the bill comes due.
-The portfolio you wish you had takes months to build.
+Because that is exactly when the bill comes due.
+The portfolio you will wish you had takes months to build.
+Diligence takes days to expose that you didn't.

 Is this legal representation?

-No. Will is your fractional Chief IP Officer: strategy and judgment, not legal representation.
+No. Will serves as your fractional Chief IP Officer ... strategy and judgment, not legal advice or representation.

 Your move